-A prior applicant whose interest is registered subject to a claim may use a summary procedure to cancel the claim on the grounds that no steps have been taken for one year in the proceedings, or on the grounds of hardship and inconvenience (s.
+A prior applicant whose interest is registered subject to a claim may apply to cancel the claim on the grounds that no steps have been taken for one year in the proceedings, or on the grounds of hardship and inconvenience (s.
 252 and s.
 256).
-Section 256 is not available if the certificate relates to either foreclosure or Wills, Estates and Succession Act proceedings.
+Section 256 is not available if the certificate of pending litigation relates to either foreclosure or Wills, Estates and Succession Act proceedings.